stionic/halanews-document/docs/getting-started-customize.md

 > Example: duplicate `en.json` and rename to `vi.json`.
 Then declarations in `languages.json` as image above.

 > IMPORTANT: language file name can not have special characters (just a-z).
-We highly recommend search your [language code ISO 639-1 two-letter](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for auto detect device language.
+We highly recommend search your <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" target="_blank">language code ISO 639-1 two-letter</a> if you want to auto detect device language.

 [language] below is a replacement for translated file (en.json, vi.json,…)